In this document

-Where possible, username and password should not be stored on the device.
-Instead, perform initial authentication using the username and password supplied by the user, and then use a short-lived, service-specific authorization token.
+Where possible, don't store user names and passwords on the device.
+Instead, perform initial authentication using the user name and password supplied by the user, and then use a short-lived, service-specific authorization token.

-Services that will be accessible to multiple applications should be accessed
+Services that are accessible to multiple applications should be accessed

 AccountManager.
 If possible, use the

-AccountManager class to invoke a cloud-based service and do not store
+AccountManager class to invoke a cloud-based service and don't store

 passwords on the device.

-If credentials are to be used only by applications that you create, then you
+If credentials are used only by applications that you create, you

-Alternatively, if only one application will use the credential, you might use a
+Alternatively, if only one application uses the credential, you might use a

 KeyStore for storage.